Agriculture in the Gambia: Food insecurity

 The Gambia deals with high levels of food insecurity.
 About two thirds of The Gambian population lives in inland rural areas where they produce just enough rice for themselves, but not enough for the rest of the population that lives along the western urban coast.
-Because the country does not produce enough rice to meet domestic food needs, it imports about 80-90% of its rice, most of the rice coming from Southeast Asia.
+Because the country does not produce enough rice to meet domestic food needs, it imports about 80–90% of its rice, most of the rice coming from Southeast Asia.
 A significant amount of this imported rice is diverted away from food security efforts toward re-exportation to neighboring Senegal and Guinea.
-This decline in domestically grown rice for the population’s consumption began in the mid-1980s.
-From 1983-1989, rice imports increased from 16,200 to 52,800 tons while local production decreased from 33,700 to 29,500 tons and the presence of domestic rice in the national market decreased from 50% to 15%.
+This decline in domestically grown rice for the population's consumption began in the mid-1980s.
+From 1983 to 1989, rice imports increased from 16,200 to 52,800 tons while local production decreased from 33,700 to 29,500 tons and the presence of domestic rice in the national market decreased from 50% to 15%.
 Since 2000, domestic share has stayed at about 20,000 tons of paddy.

 Locally grown millet as an alternative cereal to imported rice is growing in prevalence.
 Some argue that increased millet production might help reduce food insecurity in The Gambia and that millet is also a healthier option because it is not refined in the same way as rice.
 There was a millet production growth rate of 7% from 1992 to 2007, but one largely due to an increase in the amount of land used to produce millet instead of an increase in yield.
 Thus, some find it unclear how soon or successfully millet production will increase to the level needed to greatly impact food security.

 Government

 First Republic reforms

 The First Republic started in 1965 when The Gambia gained independence from Britain.
 The government was run by President Dawda Jawara and lasted until 1994, when a coup overthrew Jawara.
-During Jawara’s term, the government started developing the agricultural sector by taking such steps as increasing extension programs.
+During Jawara's term, the government started developing the agricultural sector by taking such steps as increasing extension programs.
 For example, The Gambia Central Co-operative Banking and Marketing Union was turned into an independent agency, and began buying farmer crops in cash and providing farmer credit in exchange for better production.
 The government also decided to excuse all loan repayments issued in 1979 and 1980 in an effort to support agricultural sector development.

 In the midst of food security and government budget crises in the 1970s, the government instituted an Economic Recovery Program in 1985 that focused on market-based approaches to supporting agriculture.
 Institutions such as The Gambia Commercial and Development Bank were privatized.
 In 1993, The Gambia Produce Marketing Board was privatized into the Gambia Groundnut Corporation.
 These changes eliminated credit and government-funded subsidies while reducing spending on agricultural extension programs.
 This was done to incentivize innovation and competition in the agricultural industry, and promote self-sufficiency by making producer prices more predictable.